-Surf Zone Measurements: Wave Data and Along-Shore Currents.
+Surf zone measurements: wave data and along-shore currents.
 Wave conditions, including the direction and height of breaking waves, were recorded twice per day by lifeguards stationed at the Newport Pier (surf zone station 15S, Figure 1).
 These wave data, which are plotted in the fourth panel of Figure 2, can be divided into five events, depending on whether waves approach the beach from the west (WE1, WE3, and WE5) or from the south to southwest (WE2 and WE4).
 Because this particular stretch of shoreline strikes northwest-southeast (see Figure 1), waves approaching the beach from the west are likely to yield a down-coast surf zone current (i.e., directed to the southeast).
 Likewise, waves approaching the beach from the south are likely to yield an up-coast surf zone current (i.e., directed to the northwest) (28, 29).

 This expectation is consistent with the salinity signal measured at the NEOCO sensor, which is located approximately 5 km down-coast of the Santa Ana River ocean outlet.
-The onset of low salinity event SE6 at the NEOCO sensor coincides very closely in time with the change in wave conditions from WE2 to WE3 and a likely change in the direction of the surf zone current from up-coast to downcoast (Figure 2).
-Discharge from the Santa Ana River was particularly high during this period (discharge event DE4 overlaps wave events WE2 and WE3).
-Hence, the onset of SE6 was probably triggered by a change in the direction of wavedriven surf zone currents from up-coast during WE2 to downcoast during WE3 and a consequent down-coast transport of stormwater runoff entrained in the surf zone from the Santa Ana River during DE4.
+The onset of low salinity event SE6 at the NEOCO sensor coincides very closely in time with the change in wave conditions from WE2 to WE3, and a likely change in the direction of the surf zone current from up-coast to down-coast (Figure 2).
+Discharge from the Santa Ana River was particularly high during this period (note that discharge event DE4 overlaps wave events WE2 and WE3).
+Hence the onset of SE6 was probably triggered by a change in the direction of wave-driven surf zone currents from up-coast during WE2 to down-coast during WE3 and a consequent down-coast transport of storm water runoff entrained in the surf zone from the Santa Ana River during DE4.

-Employing the same logic, low salinity events SE3-SE5, which occurred during a period when waves were out of the south to southwest, may have originated from stormwater discharged by river outlets or embayment located downcoast of the NEOCO sensor (e.g., the Newport Bay outlet).
-Low salinity events SE_1 and SE_2 , which occurred during a period when waves were out of the west, may have originated from stormwater discharged by outlets located up-coast of the NEOCO sensor, although no significant discharge from the Santa Ana River was recorded during this period of time.
+Employing the same logic, low salinity events $SE_3$ through $SE_5$ , which occurred during a period when waves were out of the south to southwest, may have originated from storm water discharged by river outlets and/or embayment located down-coast of the NEOCO sensor (e.g., the Newport Bay outlet).
+Low salinity events $SE_1$ and $SE_2$ , which occurred during a period when waves were out of the west, may have originated from storm water discharged by outlets located up-coast of the NEOCO sensor, although no significant discharge from the Santa Ana River was recorded during this period of time.

-Some of these low salinity events may have originated from the cross-shore transport of lower salinity water from offshore, perhaps from surface runoff plumes or submarine wastewater fields associated with local sewage outfalls (16), or from the submarine discharge of low salinity groundwater (7).
+It should be noted that some of these low salinity events may have originated from the cross-shore transport of lower salinity water from offshore -- perhaps from surface runoff plumes, or submarine waste water fields associated with local sewage outfalls (16) -- and/or from the submarine discharge of low salinity ground water (7).
 While the power-plant cooling water intake and outfall appear to affect local circulation patterns offshore of Huntington Beach (30), the power-plant effluent consists of pure ocean water and therefore is very unlikely to be a source of the low salinity events documented in Figure 2.
 It is theoretically possible that the OCSD sewage outfall is a source of SE1 and SE2, although there is nothing unusual about the sewage discharge rates observed during these two periods of time (compare SE1 and SE2 with the blue curve, top panel, Figure 2).